The Secret of the Golden Flower: Wilhelm's speculations

 Richard Wilhelm had raised the hypothesis (now considered erroneous due to newer academic researches, as seen above) that the text expounded an orally transmitted philosophy found in early esoteric circles of China in the eighth century during the Tang dynasty.
 According to him, the arrival of Nestorian Christianity to China in 635 AD in the Tang dynasty and its persecution by Confucius Sects in 840 AD supported the notion that the Secret of the Golden flower could very well be encrypted Christian teachings used by the Chinese Nestorian Priests of the Luminous Religion (Chin-tan-Chiao).
-"Chin-Tan-Chaio" when translated can be read as the Religion of the Golden Elixir of Life which was also called the Luminous religion who's practices and philosophies were included in the Secret of the Golden Flower.
+"Chin-Tan-Chaio" when translated can be read as the Religion of the Golden Elixir of Life which was also called the Luminous religion whose practices and philosophies were included in the Secret of the Golden Flower.
 According to him, the arrival of a Nestorian Christian Bishop in 635 AD and the incorporation of Eastern Christianity into China by Emperor Taizong of Tang caused the establishment of the so-called Luminous Religion in China in 635 AD.
 The priests of which after facing persecution in 840 AD by Emperor Wuzong of Tang, were supposedly forced to encrypt their teachings and hide them in caves.
 Richard Wilhelm elaborates on these speculations:"Perhaps it will strike many a European Reader as remarkable that appear in the texts sayings familiar to him from Christian teachings.
 While on the other hand these same well known things which in Europe are often taken as Ecclesiastical phrasing are here given quite a different perspective.
 Because of the psychological connection in which they are used..."
 (Page 8 of the Secret of the Golden Flower)"In T'ang period the religion of a Turkic tribe, the Uigurs, who were allied with the Emperor, was the Nestorian branch of Christianity; it stood in high favor, as is witnessed by the well-known Nestorian monument in Sianfu erected in 781, and bearing both a Chinese and a Syriac inscription.
 Thus connections between the Nestorians and Chin-tan-chaio are quite possible..."
 (Page 9 of the Secret of the Golden Flower)"Timothy Richard went so far as to consider the Chin-tan-chiao simply a survival of the old Nestorians.
 He was led to his view by certain agreement in ritual and certain traditions of the Chin-tan-Chiao membership which approach closely to Christian practice..."Wilhelm suggested that the alleged author of the book, Lü Dongbin, who was previously referred to as Lü Yen, could have been of the Nestorian Christian Faith.

 Methods

-Despite the varieties of impressions, interpretation and opinion expressed by translators, the meditation technique described by The Secret of the Golden Flower is a straightforward, silent method; the book's description of meditation has been characterized as "Zen with details".
+Despite the varieties of impressions, interpretations and opinions expressed by translators, the meditation technique described by The Secret of the Golden Flower is a straightforward, silent method; the book's description of meditation has been characterized as " Chan with details".
 The meditation technique, set forth in poetic language, reduces to a formula of sitting, breathing, and contemplating.